 In general, we encourage our students to commit to their regular weekly lessons.
-Sticking with the same instructor at a regular timeslot is more conducive to your learning progress.
-If you have to miss your lesson, we can be flexible and conduct a replacement lesson on another day, as long as you give 3 working days' notice and provided there are available slots for replacement.
+Sticking with the same instructor at a regular time slot is more conducive to your learning progress.
+If you have to miss your lesson, we can be flexible and conduct a replacement lesson on another day, as long as you give 3 working days’ notice (for peak hour students) and provided there are available slots for replacement.
 However, you are only allowed to postpone or make changes to your regular lessons up to ONCE a month.

 Regular lessons are conducted individually, 1-on-1.
 This provides a comfortable, conducive and safe learning environment, which is specifically tailored to each student’s learning rates and abilities.
 There is no need to worry if you are learning too fast or too slow, as your instructor will speed up or slow down depending on your abilities.
 PBE supplementary group workshops are ‘one-off’ and are not meant to replace your regular individual lessons.